evoluzin342/Flux/README.md

 is likely a subtle bug waiting to be found.
 Actions are typically dispatched from views as the user interacts with parts of the application's interface.

-Example:

-1. The main view subscribes to the TodoStore.
-2. It accesses a list of the Todos and renders them in a readable format for the user to interact with.
-3. When a user types in the title of a new Todo and hits enter the view tells the Dispatcher to dispatch an action.
-4. All stores receive the dispatched action.
-5. The TodoStore handles the action and adds another Todo to its internal data structure, then emits a "change" event.
-6. The main view is listening for the "change" event.
-It gets the event, gets new data from the TodoStore, and then re-renders the list of Todos in the user interface.

 ## Flow of data